-Perhaps your 3-year-old isn't busting out compositions the way Mozart did at age 3, but she may love sitting at the piano and banging on the keys until the cows come home.
-Capitalize on this love and interest before she turns into the whining grade schooler who is always trying to negotiate her way out of practicing piano.
-By using a variety of games and activities to introduce your 3-year-old to piano, you are setting the stage for a lifelong love and appreciation of piano and music.
+Perhaps your three year old isn't busting out compositions the way Mozart did at age three, but she may love sitting at the piano and banging on the keys until the cows come home.
+Capitalize on this love and interest before she turns into a grade schooler who is always trying to negotiate her way out of piano practice.
+By using a variety of games and activities to introduce your three year old to piano, you are setting the stage for a lifelong love and appreciation of piano and music.

 Rhythm and Listening

 Experiment with your rhythm instruments and actions using quarter-, half- and whole-note rhythms.
 Teach one-beat quarter notes by saying, "Walk, walk, walk" as you walk to the beat and play along with the instrument.
-Half notes can be taught by saying, "Stand-ing, stand-ing" and whole notes by saying, "Sleep-ing-ba-by" as they hold the note on the instrument while they say the words.
+Half notes can be taught by saying, "Stand-ing, stand-ing" and whole notes by saying, "Sleep-ing-ba-by" as your child holds the note on the instrument while saying the words.

-Ensure that your 3-year-old is ready to take piano to the next level by teaching her to visually recognize letters A to G and numbers 1 to 5.
+Ensure that your child is ready to take piano to the next level by teaching her to visually recognize letters A to G and numbers one to five.

 Show her pictures of the written symbols that go with the rhythms you clapped and played.
-A quarter note is the easiest for 3-year-old minds to grasp, so begin by showing her a picture and have her play the rhythm on the piano as she says "Hop, hop, hop."
+A quarter note is the easiest for three year old minds to grasp, so begin by showing her a picture and having her play the rhythm on the piano as she says "Hop, hop, hop."

-Teach your 3-year-old some half notes by showing her the picture symbol for a half note.
+Teach your three year old some half notes by showing her the picture symbol for a half note.
 Point out how the half note is different than the quarter note because it has an "empty stomach."
 Because its stomach is empty, it is slower than the quarter note.
-She should hold the key down the whole time she says her two-beat word, "Stand-ing".
+She should hold the key down the whole time she says her two-beat word, "Stand-ing."

-Show your 3-year-old a picture of a whole note.
-This looks like a donut with a hole in the middle, which of course, is why it is called a whole note.
+Show your child a picture of a whole note.
+It looks like a donut with a hole in the middle, which, of course, is why it is called a whole note.
 It, too, has an empty stomach and no stem to help it move, so it is the longest, laziest note.
-Help her hold down the key for four beats as she says, "Sleep-ing ba-by."
+Help your child hold down the key for four beats as she says, "Sleep-ing ba-by."

 Keyboard Geography and Note Reading